Scalar Functions¶

 Arguments¶

 expression_x: First numeric expression to operate on.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+Can be a constant, column, or function, and any combination of operators.

 expression_y: Second numeric expression to operate on.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+Can be a constant, column, or function, and any combination of operators.

 ln